-Greenleaf & Plympton is a boutique publisher of gothic novels, both modern and classic.
+Greenleaf & Plympton is a boutique publisher of gothic novels, both modern and classic, including the St. Clair mystery novels.

 By "gothic," we specifically mean books of murder, mystery, and magic.
 These books include some or all of the following characteristics: